 Prior to each team's first game and possibly during the tournament, an equipment check will be conducted by a Referee Committee member with a referee or the BC Hockey Representative.
-This needs to be signed off and emailed to Sam De Beurs BEFORE you travel to Kitimat.

-Important to note:
+important to note:

-- Particular importance will be paid to helmets and neck protection - Any altered equipment will be removed from the game - Anything that is CSA certified must include the appropriate label - Ear protection on helmets is required - Mask must be made for the particular helmet and fit properly - Throat protectors must be BNQ certified and labeled as such - No torn pants will be permitted - Zippered pants must be fully done up - No large holes in palms of glove.
+- Particular importance will be paid to helmets and neck protection - Any altered equipment will be removed from the game - Anything that is CSA certified must include the appropriate label - Ear protection on helmets is required - Mask must be made for the particular helmet and fit properly - Throat protectors must be BNQ certified and labeled as such - No torn pants will be permitted - Zippered pants must be fully done up

+No large holes in palms of glove.
 Please see full checklist included at the end of this document.
 The checklist must be signed by a team representative and provided to the tournament BC Hockey supervisor at the Coaches/Managers meeting to confirm that a check has been completed and all equipment is compliant as per the checklist.